 With its reputation for smog and high-brow culture, people often make the mistake of thinking that there aren’t many activities for kids in Beijing to enjoy.

-For many expat families, the differences in culture and surroundings means that even attractions that aren’t necessarily aimed at children can be appealing.
+For many expat families, the differences in culture and surroundings mean that even attractions which aren’t necessarily aimed at children can be appealing.

 Children moving to China, like their parents, have major challenges to overcome, especially in terms of the language barrier and culture shock.
-But parents will be pleased to know that the country ranks especially highly when it comes to child safety, the affordability of childcare, and the cost of education.
+But parents will be pleased to know that the country ranks especially high when it comes to child safety and the affordability of childcare.

 Activities for kids in Beijing

 Thankfully for expat parents, there are a host of attractions in and around Beijing to keep children entertained and interested, with the added benefit of helping them integrate into their new surroundings.

 Popular activities for expat kids include field trips to major attractions such as the Great Wall of China, the Underground City and the Forbidden City.
 Others prefer taking advantage of modern offerings such as the interactive Sony Explora Science Museum.

 A day out at the Shijingshan Amusement Park is another popular activity for families.
 Themed after Grimms' Fairy Tales, parents will enjoy spotting where many of the park’s characters get their inspiration from, while kids can enjoy riding inside a giant bok choi in the Dream Land section.